exasol/virtual-schema-common-document-files/doc/user_guide/create_a_mapping_definition.md

 The `source` property defines the path to the file relative to the base path defined in the `CONNECTION`.

-The virtual schema adapter automatically detects the type of the file from the file ending:
+The virtual schema adapter automatically detects the type of the file from the file extension:

 | Ending   | Type                                           |
 |----------|------------------------------------------------|